Board of Directors

 Steve and his family are deeply invested in and committed to the co-op ideal.
 With more choices in the natural foods marketplace, Steve believes it is important to use his food dollars to support local, member-owned businesses.
 He has been a member of the co-op board since 2019.

-• Joan Stockinger Director
+• Jobin Kadapurath Director

 Director